sinequa/sba-angular/docs/libraries/components/facet.md

 The `FacetService` provides the following functionality:

 - Provide access to the **facet data**, via the following methods:
-  - `facetService.getAggregation(aggregation name, results)`: Returns the `ListAggregation` r `TreeAggregation` from the results (and takes care of initializing the aggregation items).
+  - `facetService.getAggregation(aggregation name, results)`: Returns the `ListAggregation` or `TreeAggregation` from the results (and takes care of initializing the aggregation items).
   - `facetService.open(aggregation, item, query)`: Opens a collapsed node item in a tree aggregation (queries the server for the data inside that node).
   - `facetService.loadData(aggregation name, query)`: Loads more data from the server to append at the end of a list aggregation.
 - Add and remove **search filters** (When a user clicks on an aggregation item in a facet):